thomas-lamiaux/coq/doc/sphinx/addendum/generalized-rewriting.rst

 The basic control strategy semantics are straightforward: strategies are applied to subterms of the term to rewrite, starting from the root of the term.
-The lemma strategies unify the left-hand-side of the lemma with the current subterm and on success rewrite it to the right- hand-side.
+The lemma strategies unify the left-hand-side of the lemma with the current subterm and on success rewrite it to the right-hand-side.
 Composition can be used to continue rewriting on the current subterm.
 The ``fail`` strategy always fails while the identity strategy succeeds without making progress.
 The reflexivity strategy succeeds, making progress using a reflexivity proof of rewriting.
-``progress`` tests progress of the argument :n:`@rewstrategy1` and fails if no progress was made, while ``try`` always succeeds, catching failures. ``choice`` uses the first successful strategy in the list of :n:`@rewstrategy0`s.
+``progress`` tests progress of the argument :n:`@rewstrategy1` and fails if no progress was made, while ``try`` always succeeds, catching failures. ``choice`` uses the first successful strategy in the list of :n:`@rewstrategy0`\s.
 One can iterate a strategy at least 1 time using ``repeat`` and at least 0 times using ``any``.

 The ``subterm`` and ``subterms`` strategies apply their argument :n:`@rewstrategy1` to